oracle-livelabs/converged/microservices-cicd/setup/setup.md

     > **Note:** Cloud shell may disconnect after a period of inactivity.
 If that happens, you can reconnect and then run the command to resume the setup.

-10. The setup will ask for you to enter your region value, a value for deployment type and create a password for Jenkins admin user and run type.
+10. The setup will ask for you to enter your region value (conditional), a value for deployment type and create a password for Jenkins admin user and run type.

-    * Please enter the name of the region that you are connected to: `OCI_REGION`
+    * (Conditional) Please enter the name of the region that you are connected to: `OCI_REGION`
     * Please select Jenkins deployment type: `1`
-    * Enter the password to be used for Jenkins: `<ADMIN_PASSWORD>`
+    * Enter the password to be used for Jenkins Console admin user login: `<ADMIN_PASSWORD>`

     The setup process will typically take around 5 minutes to complete.

-## Task 9: Monitor the Setup
+## Task 10: Monitor the Setup

 The setup will provision the following resources in your tenancy: